 If a river uses bits and pieces of an ancestral

 integrates these with drainage derived from current

 example, both the Laramie Range in Wyoming and the Gore Range

 in Colorado contain streams that start down one side of the

 There are two dominant sequences of events that

 favored by present topographical terrain.
 Either: (1) The

 erosional events produced changes (a process called

-“antecedence”); or (2) The earlier
+“antecedence”); or (2) The earlier topography was subsequently

-into the old terrain BEFORE the surrounding silt/sediments could be
+the old terrain BEFORE the surrounding silt/sediments could be

 washed away ( a process called “superimposition”).
 Both of

 these processes contributed to current river patterns

 Combinations of these rules can be used to deduce

 etc. Some examples of present rivers (and old deposits) not

 flowing directly downhill (smoothed topographically and/or

 stratigraphically) and other unexplained recent sedimentary

 formations include: (Illustrations and more details are

-provided in the Appendix and “Image Index” pages for many
+provided in the Appendix and “Image Index” pages for many of

 a) The Colorado River flows almost parallel to the

 smoothed contour lines on the west side of the Kaibab Plateau

-b) The Colorado River flows stratigraphically uphill on the
+b) The Colorado River flows stratigraphically uphill on

-uphill for most of its path across southern
+stratigraphically uphill for most of its path across southern

 c) Kanab Creek has cut its own canyon en route to

 joining the Colorado in the Grand Canyon.
 If it established

 this route based on current topography, it would have had to

 d) The Paria

 (in northern Arizona) cuts across (and 2,500 feet

 e) Tsaile Creek flows parallel to the smoothed contour

-lines

-the north side of Canyon
+lines on the north side of Canyon

-f) West of Mexican Hat, Utah, the San Juan River cuts through
+f) West of Mexican Hat, Utah, the San Juan River cuts

 instead of going around it.
 Thus, we have Cedar

 Mesa to the north and Douglas Mesa (capped by old river

 g) Just to the east of Escalante, Utah, the Escalante

-River

-carved a 1,000 foot deep canyon through a mesa
+River has carved a 1,000 foot deep canyon through a mesa

 instead of taking a much easier route to the southeast.

 h) From Dolores, CO to Gateway, CO, the Dolores River